IxDA Mentorship Program

 IxDA Sydney is proud to have successfully run the mentoring program since 2012 to provide the opportunities for interaction design/UX design students or graduates and new designers to learn from the professionals in the industry.

-The program runs in 2 terms each year: Spring (March – June), and Winter (August – November).
+The program runs in 2 terms each year: Autumn (March – June), and Spring (August – November).

 Who is it for?